 I named my blog praxtime as a take on praxis, learning by doing.
 Where the doing is writing, the best way to drive thoughts to clarity.
 Often a post starts one way, but after rewrite and research goes another.
 This is a personal hobby.
 Family and job come first.
 So I write irregularly as time permits.
 All are welcome!

-You can get new posts by following @praxtime on twitter, liking Praxtime on facebook, using RSS, or by registering your email in the right side bar.
-Or by bookmarking this site.
-On twitter I use @praxtime solely as a feed for new blog posts.
-The best way to reach me the person is @ntaylor963 on twitter, or email@example.com on email.
-Feel free to browse older posts by topic or by date.
-I also occasionally cross post to Medium as the mood strikes.
+You can get new posts by email, by following @praxtime on twitter, using RSS, or liking Praxtime on facebook.
+Or just bookmark this site.
+The best way to reach me the person is @ntaylor963 on twitter or email@example.com on email.
+Feel free to browse older posts by topic or date.

 image credit: The logo for my blog is comes from the award winning image Guiding Light to the Stars by astrophotographer Mark Gee.
 Used with written permission, his wonderful original is below.
 See more from Mark Gee at his website is The Art of Night.